 Corporate Governance Recommendation Principle 6: Respect the rights of security holders 6.1 A listed entity should provide information about itself and its governance to investors via its website.
-6.2 A listed entity should design and implement an investor relations program to facilitate effective two- way communication with investors.
-Yes 6.3 A listed entity should disclose the policies and processes it has in place to facilitate and encourage participation at meetings of security holders.
-Yes 6.4 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.
+Yes 6.2 A listed entity should have an investor relations program that facilitates effective two-way communication with investors.
+Yes 6.3 A listed entity should disclose how it facilitates and encourages participation at meetings of security holders.
+Yes 6.4 A listed entity should ensure that all substantive resolutions at a meeting of security holders are decided by a poll rather than by a show of hands.
+Yes 6.5 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.
 Yes

-Corp orate Governance Recommendation Followed Princ Principle 7: Recognise and manage risk 7.1 The board of a listed entity should: (a) have a committee or committees to oversee risk, each of which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; (4) the members of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework.
-Partly - see commentary in Section 2 above 7.2 The board or a committee of the board should: (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound; and (b) disclose, in relation to each reporting period, whether such a review has taken place.
-A listed entity should disclose: Yes Yes - see 7.4 (a) if it has an internal audit function, how the function is structured and what role it performs; or (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes. commentary in Section 8 above 7.4 A listed entity should disclose whether it has any material exposure to economic, environmental and social sustainability risks and, if it does, how it manages or intends to manage those risks.
+Corp orate Governance Recommendation Followed Princ iple 7: Recognise and manage risk 7.1 The board of a listed entity should: (a) have a committee or committees to oversee risk, each of which: (1) has at least three members, a majority of whom are independent directors; and (2) is chaired by an independent director, and disclose: (3) the charter of the committee; and (5) as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or (b) if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework.
+Partly - see commentar in Section 2 above 7.2 The board or a committee of the board should: (a) review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and (b) disclose, in relation to each reporting period, whether such a review has taken place.
+Yes 7.3 A listed entity should disclose: (a) if it has an internal audit function, how the function is structured and what role it performs; or (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.
+No - see commentar in Section 8 above 7.4 A listed entity should disclose whether it has any material exposure to environmental or social risks and, if it does, how it manages or intends to manage those risks.
 Yes